At Nanyang Business School (NBS), Singapore, we are proud of our students’ efforts in contributing to society and creating impact with what they do.

-The Actuarial Science Club initially targeted 60 gifts for 60 children.
-In the end, the ASC was able to provide gifts to 78 children, with some benefactors sponsoring more than one beneficiary.
-It was a very encouraging response that helped to liven up Christmas for these 78 children.
+Initially, the target was 60 gifts for children.
+However, in the end, ASAC was able to provide gifts to 78 grateful children, with some people sponsoring more than one child.
+It just goes to show that it is better to give than to receive.

 Skills for Good: Giving back through skills-based volunteering

 Skills for Good, which started in April 2020, is a youth-led ground-up initiative that aims to be the platform connecting social organisations and volunteers.Published on 27 May 2021

 2020 Forbes 30 under 30 – Jia Cai Lau

 NBS alumnus Jia Cai Lau (Class of 2016) was listed in the coveted Forbes 30 Under 30 Asia, under the social entrepreneur category.
 He co-founded TreeDots, a B2B platform that redistributes surplus or imperfect food at discounted prices.Published on 13 May 2020

 The High Heels Challenge is an event co-organised by NTU MBA Student Executive Committee and Women-in-Business Club, to kick-off the Singapore MBA Dean’s Challenge 2021 while coinciding with International Women’s Day (IWD).
 The event runs as an awareness campaign through a team relay race challenge, with 45 participants from NTU, NUS and SMU competing to be the fastest team in a 4 x 50m race wearing high heels.
 All proceeds raised through the campaign were donated to the Singapore Breast Cancer Foundation.View Photos

 I survived Covid-19, now I want to help others through tough times